Opening our small and compact studio shop in Berwick Upon Tweed in October 2017 has been incredibly rewarding.

 I have also learnt through local knowledge and a bit of searching the internet about a resident designer John Ashpool, who set up a small knitwear factory in Berwick upon Tweed in the early 70’s.
 John Ashpool’s knitwear designs are now exhibited in the New York Metropolitan Art Museum and the V & A Museum, London.

-No not mention that back in the day John Ashpools knitwear was stocked in some high end stores such as Browns in South Molton Street in London, and Roberto Cavalli in Florence.
+Not to mention that back in the day John Ashpool’s knitwear was stocked in some high end stores such as Browns in South Molton Street in London, and Roberto Cavalli in Florence.
 As he no longer produces knitwear, his jumpers and other designs are sought after and can occasionally surface to be quickly snapped up by collectors.
-So while Berwick Upon Tweed may not be an obvious place to open a knitwear fashion studio shop, we are enjoying reading and learning about the paths trodden by previous Rushworths and knitwear designers.
-You can currently visit us at 36 West Street, Berwick Upon Tweed or catch some of our fashion knitwear online at www.wearerushworth.com.